SLAment/Genomics/README.md

 With a simple gtf file, you have to tell it what columns contain the contigs (`-c`), the start coordinates (`-s`), and the end coordinates (`-e`).

-	$ ./invertingBEDs.py myfile.gtf assembly.fasta --fasta -c 1 -s 4 -e 5 > output.bed
+	$ ./invertingBEDs.py myfile.gtf assembly.fasta --fasta -c 1 -s 4 -e 5 > output.gtf

-WARNING: this won't correct the sense of complicated features like protein-coding genes.
+**OBS** this won't correct the sense of complicated features like protein-coding genes.
 See `GFFSlicer.py` for a script more dedicated to deal with GFF3 files.

 You can also use it for files with a single coordinate column (e.g. VCF files), just give the same column to `-s` and `-e`. (less tested)